JTSarvida/basketball-simulator-cli-project/notes.md

   -Didn't understand necessarily what it was meant that you want to create a collection of objects rather than hashes, so I googled around and found this stack overflow post that helped explain the difference.  https://stackoverflow.com/questions/42744277/ruby-object-vs-hash
   -Following Avi's video, but also just creating files here and there as I see fit.
 This was based off of previous labs/lessons, and didn't want to forget certain things that were necessary for it.
   -Realized that one thing that's different from this and the previous scraping labs I've done is that I need to also collect individual urls for each player page.
 Going to figure out how to do that by googling.
+  -current scraper method to collect the nba players urls isn't working.
+Tried debugging but pry and just placing puts throughout the method did nothing.
+Trying to figure out whats wrong.

 -A command line interface that allows you to pick two teams of five and see which team would "win" in a contest.
 Once there is a winner, the user is able to play against the winning team by selecting a new team of five.
 Also make sure that in this command line interface, you are able to see what are the player's stats.
 This uses Basketball Reference